mathflowjs/mathflow/README.md

 ## Overview

-MathScript is a lightweight and expressive scripting language designed for mathematical expressions and calculations.
+MathFlow is a lightweight and expressive scripting language designed for mathematical expressions and calculations.
 It provides a simple and intuitive syntax for performing mathematical operations, including support for standard arithmetic, functions like sin, cos, tan, and other functions.

 ## Features